sudhakar3697/VIT-SET_15-2017/README.md

 # VIT-SET_15-2017
-Informative Website for SET_Conference-15-SITE-VIT University-Vellore
+Informative Website for 15th SET Conference conducted by VIT University, Vellore.
+Organised by SITE.